zemse/projectile.js/README.md

 # projectile.js

-Kinematics motions in HTML elements.
+Kinematics motion with HTML elements.

 ## How to